 The Rodman Law Group: Experienced DLT Attorneys

 RLG proudly represents DLT companies around the world.
-We work with companies that are at the forefront of DLT application, and are ready to assist with compliance, regulatory advising, jurisdiction selection, and corporate structuring.
-For more information on our services, or to schedule a consultation to discuss how The Rodman Law Group might be able to help your DLT business, please contact us today!
+We work with companies that are at the forefront of DLT application and are ready to assist with compliance, regulatory advising, jurisdiction selection, and corporate structuring.

 What is Distributed Ledger Technology?

 Distributed Ledger Technology (DLT) is a catchall term for technologies that utilize/propagate a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites, countries, or institutions.
 DLT utilizes independent computers, which are called nodes, to synchronize, record, and share data, storing these records in their respective ledgers.
 As there is no central administrator or centralized data storage, so there is no central failure point.
 DLT requirements include a peer-to-peer network, as well as a consensus algorithm to verify that the data replication across the nodes is done correctly.

 DLT comprises a set of records that are not stored or verified by one central body, hence the name.
 There currently a general misconception that DLT and blockchains are interchangeable, however, this is incorrect.
 A Blockchain is a form of DLT and is considered the first fully operational DLT, but it’s not the only use case.
 In addition to blockchains, Directed Acyclic Graphs (DAG), and hybrids of the two are existent DLT subtypes.
 We expect to see many new and distinct DLT subtypes in the near future as the technology progresses.